Luvos/Spatial-Optimisation/README.md

 # Spatial-Optimisation
-Finding the optimal time travelling between cities
+Finding the optimal time/duration when travelling between cities